mps/GittyFeedback/handsetupdates.md

 * Keep up to date with the latest changes for Gitty right inside of the app.

+#### Bugs

+* Fixed a bug where trying to enter the edit mode for adding a comment multiple times would not produce the desired result.
+* Fixed searching terms with spaces.
+* Fixed menu options for Repositories without Issues.

+#### Misc

+* Updated Russian Translation.

 ### Version 1.2

 * Improved Sharing and Event Details interactions